cinalselin/cinalselin/README.md

 ### Hi, I'm Selin 👋🏽

-As a highly skilled and motivated professional with a background in communication design and over 5 years of experience as a graphic designer, I have a passion for combining my technical and creative skills to create visually appealing and user-friendly websites.
-Recently, I completed a frontend development bootcamp at  [super(code)](https://www.super-code.de/) and now working as a junior frontend developer.
-I am always seeking new challenges and opportunities to grow my skills.
+I am junior frontend developer with a strong background in design.
+I have graduated with a Bachelor's Degree in communication design in 2015 and successfully completed a front-end- Development bootcamp at [super(code)](https://www.super-code.de/) in October 2022.
+Currently working as a jr. frontend developer

 You can contact me via www.linkedin.com/in/selincinal